beyond-all-reason/tachyon/docs/schema/autohost.md

 Ask the autohost to install specified engine version.

+Return success when version installed successfully.
+If the engine is already installed autohost returns success instantly.
+When new engine is installed autohost will also then send a `status` event with the new available engine versions.

 - Endpoint Type: **Request** -> **Response**
 - Source: **Server**
 - Target: **Autohost**